Wednesday, August 31, 2016

 Saboteur III - The Egyptian Mission

-Durell games for the Atari ST?
+Durell on the Atari ST?

 Ok, let's begin the mission...
 Yeah, that means killing Mommies!

-Authentic or different?
+Authentic or worse?

 As you progress, things get odd and very difficult!
 Perhaps too difficult?